-The Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) [\mathcal{I} \mathcal{I} \mathcal{I} , in Japanese] stock is transboundary, occurring in both Japan and S. Korea's exclusive economic zone - EEZs, and possibly in China and Taiwan's EEZs as well.
-However, a joint, multicountry stock assessment is not conducted, and catch information for China and Taiwan is lacking.
+The Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) stock is transboundary, occurring in the waters around Japan and off the southern and eastern coasts of the Korean Peninsula and, and possibly in China and Taiwan's exclusive economic zone - EEZs as well (Fishsource, 2016).
+However, a joint, multi-country stock assessment is not conducted, and catch information for China and Taiwan is lacking.